Fatiha Mejjati: Biography

-The pair had two sons.
-According to the Morocco World News, Karim Mejjat was the founder of the Moroccan Islamic Combatant Group, which it said owed allegiance to Osama bin Laden.
-It reports that they moved to Afghanistan, when it was ruled by the Taliban.
-Foreign Policy reports they moved to Afghanistan in 2001 and 2002.
+The Mejjatis had two sons, Adam and Ilyas.
+According to the Morocco World News, Mejjati was a founder of the Moroccan Islamic Combatant Group, which the outlet reported had pledged allegiance to Osama bin Laden.
+In July 2001, the family of four moved to Afghanistan.
+Hassani later stated that her time in Afghanistan under Taliban rule was "the most wonderful period" of her life.
+The family subsequently relocated to Pakistan.